Mazotis/Homeserver/README.md

 * It allows to change device states (turn lights on/off for example) depending on someone's presence at home or depending on the sunset time at your actual location.
 * It is portable - the server can be executed on any python3 compatible machine.
 You may also have multiple servers if, for example, your bluetooth devices are too far away.
 * Compatible with IFTTT (can be interfaced with Google Assistant/Google home and other voice devices) to add vocal commands to any non-smart device.
+* Allows indoor localization with [FIND3](https://github.com/schollz/find3) to turn on/off devices depending on where you are located inside your home.

 ## Supported devices
 - Milight BLE light bulbs